YuLiangGoh/mqtt_docker_broker/README.md

 This is to copy the extension that supports user and password authentication for MQTT, which we will download later also.

 ### First Step :
-We will need to download the [HiveMQ Extension File RBAC extension](https://www.hivemq.com/products/extensions/file-rbac-extension/) file first where for providing authentication by user and password.
+We will need to download the [HiveMQ Extension File RBAC extension](https://www.hivemq.com/products/extensions/file-rbac-extension/) file first.
 You can obtain the extension file from the website listed above, or you can download it by clicking [here](https://github.com/hivemq/hivemq-file-rbac-extension/releases/download/4.5.3/hivemq-file-rbac-extension-4.5.3.zip).

 After that you will get a file name as **hivemq-file-rbac-extension**.
 Move the files into this project root folder.
 Such as:
 ```